AnyUp: Universal Feature Upsampling: Experiments

 \paragraph{Feature Space Preservation.} \begingroup Ideally, the upsampled features should stay in the same space and distribution as the original, low-resolution features.
 If that is the case, a linear probe trained on the original feature space should directly transfer to the high-resolution features outputted by a given upsampler for the same input feature extractor, without any finetuning.
 We test how much different feature upsampling methods preserve the feature distribution, by using linear probes pre-trained on the original DINOv2 (ViT-S) feature extractor~\citep{oquab2023dinov2}\footnote{We note that pre-trained linear probes and other feature upsampling methods were not released for the more recent DINOv3~\citep{simeoni2025dinov3} method, hence we stick to DINOv2.}.
 In Tab.~\ref{tab:feature-preservation}, we evaluate this for two different tasks, depth estimation on the NYUv2 dataset~\citep{silberman2012indoor} and semantic segmentation on the ADE20k dataset~\citep{zhou2019semantic}.
 Qualitative results are in App.~\ref{sec:appendix-visualizations}.

 \endgroup

 \ours preserves the input features the best, while improving the prediction quality at higher resolution through improved upsampling, when compared to learnable and heuristic methods.
 On the other end of the spectrum, predictions using LoftUp are heavily degraded, which can be explained by the affinity matrix loss employed in its training, aligning intra-image feature similarities instead of directly supervising the predictions with the target features~\citep[Sec.~4.2]{huang2025loftup}.
+We include the implicit feature upsampling version of FeatUp~\citep{fu2024featup}, whose computational cost also prohibits upsampler-specific probe training, in a similar experiment on images with lower resolution in App.~\ref{sec:appendix-featup-implicit-comparison}.

+\paragraph{Computational Performance.} The proposed window-based attention used for the main upsampling operation can be implemented efficiently, reducing the runtime and memory requirements by more than 50\% compared to prior works JAFAR and LoftUp, while being slightly less efficient than FeatUp.
+More details on parameter count, FLOPs and runtime, as well as memory usage in forward and backward passes can be found in App.~\ref{sec:appendix-performance-analysis}.